Health Care Guide Information

 • T-Cell ALL: Cancer of T Cells is called T-cell ALL (T-cells directly engulf pathogens and regulate the immune system.

-• Chronic lymphoblastic/Lymphocytic leukemia (CLL): This type also involves lymphocytes but slowly growing over time.
+• Chronic lymphoblastic/Lymphocytic leukemia (CLL): This type also involves lymphocytes, but slowly over time.
 It takes months or years to show symptoms.

 Signs and symptoms of leukemia.